wp-plugins/related-noise/readme.txt

 == Screenshots ==

 1. Fields which is required to be filled in order to use this Plugin.
+2. Form values with Shortcode.
+3. Using Shortcode in page.
+4. Output of the plug-in on front end.

 == Changelog ==